 - (a) Compilation of bidding documentation;

 - (b) Public invitation of bids;

-- (c) \$ite meetings or briefing sessions;
+- (c) Site meetings or briefing sessions;

 - (d) Handling of bids submitted in response to public invitation;

+- (e) Evaluation of bids;

 - (f) Award of contracts;

 - (g) Administration of contracts

-- After approval of a bid, the accounting officer and the bidder must enter into a written agreement (SLA).
+- (i) After approval of a bid, the accounting officer and the bidder must enter into a vritten agreement (SLA).

 - (h) Proper record keeping

 - (i) Original / legal copies of written contracts agreements should be kept in a secure place for future reference purposes.